grain-lang/grain-lang.org/src/builtin_types.md

 }
 ```

-The type of `void`, also known as "unit" or "nothing".
+The type of `void`, Grain's special type for indicating the absence of a meaningful value i.e. Grain's [unit type](https://en.wikipedia.org/wiki/Unit_type).

 ### **Option**